kawaicheung/book-on-naming-things/manuscript/Ch_WhyNamingMatters.md

 This leads us to dogmatic reasoning.
 If you aren't writing tests first, you aren't writing professional code.
 Test coverage and other quantifiable metrics dictate the quality of your codebase.
 Good coding is governed by hard rules like the SOLID principles or the Law of Demeter.

-Hansson argues that the kind of programming we do -- building information systems maintained over time -- is rarely science.
+Hansson argues that the kind of programming we do -- building information systems maintained over time by multiple people -- is rarely science.
 We are far closer to _writers_ than we are to _scientists_.
 The principle goal of all good code is clarity -- and clarity isn't a metric achieved by following a set of laws.

----
+One way to consistently promote clarity is by naming things well.
 This is a book about how to name constructs in code better.
 It is _not_ a book about writing perfect, pristine code itself.
 In fact, most of the examples in this book show code that is far less than perfect -- realistic code you've probably written yourself or inherited from others.

 Through renaming classes, methods, and properties of imperfect code, you'll see how we can improve upon it immediately.
-I believe iteratively improving names over time, much like iteratively refactoring code over time, is the only practical way to maintain a viable codebase.
+I believe iteratively improving names over time, much like iteratively refactoring code over time, is the only practical way to maintain a clear codebase.

 While this book is specifically dedicated to naming, naturally, other programming concepts will occasionally surface.
 For instance, naming properties in a bloated class in a certain way might expose an opportunity to create a new class.
 Or, naming a method accurately (if in an ugly way) might reveal that the method is doing too much.
 Sprinkled throughout this book are other programming principles, but all through the lens of naming things.

-## Why does naming matter?

 If you've picked up this book already, I probably don't have to convince you why naming things well is a critical aspect of good software writing.
 But, you may need to convince your manager or other stakeholders who might not reap its immediate benefits.
 This section might not fully convince them either, but we can both say we tried our best.